wieslawsoltes/Xaml.Behaviors/README.md

 - **AspectRatioClassSetter**
   *Defines aspect ratio comparison conditions and the class to apply when those conditions are met.*

+- **ThemeVariantBehavior**
+  *Applies or removes style classes when the source control's theme variant changes (light, dark, etc.).*

+- **ThemeVariantClassSetter**
+  *Specifies a theme variant and the class to toggle when that variant is active.*

 ### ScrollViewer
 - **HorizontalScrollViewerBehavior**
   *Enables horizontal scrolling via the pointer wheel.
 Optionally requires the Shift key and supports line or page scrolling.*